publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules3/m__us_usc_t28a_courtRules3_rule803.md

         (B) a record was regularly kept for a matter of that kind; and

-        (C) neither the possible source of the information nor other circumstances indicate a lack of trustworthiness.
+        (C) the opponent does not show that the possible source of the information or other circumstances indicate a lack of trustworthiness.

     (8)